Mercury-HPC/Mercury-HPC.github.io/documentation.md

     * Low CPU consumption (e.g., idles without busy spinning or using threads), with the exception of the TCP CCI plugin, see below.
     * Supports dynamic client connection and disconnection.
     * RMA (for Mercury bulk operations) is implemented natively on transports that support it.
+    * Some CCI transport plugins create threads internally to assist in connection management or communication progress.
     * CCI/Verbs is stable and performant.
     * CCI/SM (shared memory) is stable and performant.
     * CCI/TCP is stable, but consumes significant CPU and may not perform as well as BMI/TCP.